Getting Started with Direct

 Authentication

 All API calls follow a similar pattern to handle authentication and securing data in transit.
-On our customer portal, clients can self-provision their accounts and generate two keys to be used with their API calls.
-The following table lists data elements to be configured in the customer portal.
+The following table lists required data elements.

 ElementFormatDescription

-Customer IdstringUnique identifier that is created by the customer portal when a new customer is provisioned.
+Customer IdstringUnique identifier that is created when a new customer is provisioned.
 This value never changes.

-Encryption KeystringA 33-character string used for AES256 encryption of request body secure_data field.
+Encryption KeystringA 32-character string used for AES256 encryption of request body private_data field.

-Signing KeystringUsed to calculate SHA-256 HMAC signature of the request payload.
+Signing Key (API Key)stringUsed to calculate SHA-256 HMAC signature of the request payload.

 The API uses a header to pass a signature value that is calculated on the body of the request.
 This ensures the request body hasn’t been modified.
 Here is an example header.